Convex-Dev/convex/docs/tutorial/lisp-guide.md

 ## Lisp basics

-Lisp is fundamentally a language about expressions.
+Lisp all about expressions.
 All code in Lisp is ultimately an expression that can be evaluated to get a resulting value (or maybe an error, if something went wrong...).
-So let's take a quick tour through the most common types of expressions.
+So let's take a quick tour through the most common types of expressions, and the values that they produce.

-### Literal values
+### Literals

-The simplest expression is simply a constant literal data value, which evaluates directly to itself!
+The simplest type of expression is a constant literal data value, which evaluates directly to itself!

 ```clojure
 1
 ```

-If you type the number `1` in the Sandbox and execute it, the result is simply the literal value itself:
+If you type the number `1` in the Sandbox and execute it, the result is the number one itself:

 ```clojure
 => 1